 When an in-house legal or HR team engages a private investigation company, it’s because they have a problem you’re not sure how to solve.
-They are putting trust in the private investigators to determine how bad the problem is, and to determine which specific types of activities are needed to get the information, such as surveillance or financial auditing.
+They are putting trust in the corporate investigators to determine how bad the problem is, and to determine which specific types of activities are needed to get the information, such as surveillance or financial auditing.

 A major high-tech firm in the Bay Area discovers that some of its intellectual property has been leaked to a competitor.
 In investigating the situation, the company discovers that the leak most likely occurred just days before one of its senior engineers quit the company.
 This engineer now works for the competitor.